Brackets in the Pontryagin algebras of manifolds: Moment maps and Hamiltonian reduction

 \begin{proof} The first claim follows from Lemma \ref{quotient}.
 The independence of the choice of the ball is a consequence of the naturality of the intersection bibracket under diffeomorphisms, and the fact that for any balls $D_1, D_2 \subset {W}$ with $\star \in \partial D_1 \cap \partial D_2$ there is a diffeomorphism $f:{W}\to {W}$ such that $f(D_1)=D_2$, $f(\star)= \star$, and~$f$ is isotopic to $\id_{W}$ in the class of diffeomorphisms ${W}\to {W}$ fixing $\star$.
 Such an~$f$ acts on $B_\star$ as the identity, and the result follows. \end{proof}

-Note that an $H_0$-Poisson structure on $B_\star$ induces Gerstenhaber brackets on the trace algebras of $B_\star$, see Appendix~\ref{sectionActions-}.
+Recall from Theorem \ref{H0_to_G} that an $H_0$-Poisson structure on $B_\star$ induces Gerstenhaber brackets on the trace algebras of $B_\star$.
+Hence Theorem \ref{no_boundary} allows us to associate Gerstenhaber algebras with~$W$.

-There are manifolds which do not satisfy the assumptions of Theorem \ref{no_boundary}, for example, ${W}=S^n$.
-Nonetheless, according to \cite{HL} and \cite{FT}, these assumptions are satisfied if ${W}$ is a closed simply connected manifold whose cohomology algebra $H^*({W})=H^*({W}; \kk)$ is not generated by a single element and $\kk$ is a field whose characteristic is equal to zero or is sufficiently big.
+Some manifolds do not satisfy the assumptions of Theorem \ref{no_boundary}, for example, ${W}=S^n$ (in this case $ A_\star=\kk$ and $B_\star=\kk[x]$ where the generator~$x$ has degree $n-1$, cf$.$ \cite{BS}).
+Nonetheless, according to \cite{HL} and \cite{FT}, these assumptions are satisfied if ${W}$ is a closed simply connected manifold whose cohomology algebra $H^*({W})=H^*({W}; \kk)$ is not generated by a single element and $\kk$ is a field whose characteristic is equal to zero or is sufficiently large.